chandrapanda/dirty-work-day-scheduler/README.md

 A simple calendar application that allows user to save events for each hour of the day.

 ## Functionality
 On page load, user sees the current date at the top of the page.
 When scrolling down, user is able to view workday times from 0900 to 1700.
 Each row displays past hours in grey, present in red, and future in green.
-The user may enter text to any given row and after pressing the "save" icon, the entered text will be saved to the local storage so that upon a refresh of the page, the event is still there.
+The user may enter text in any given row and after pressing the "save" icon, the entered text will be saved to the local storage so that upon a refresh of the page, the event is still there.

+## Noteworthy Tools
+This application was built using jQuery and Bootstrap code.
+An icon from Font Awesome is utilized as the SAVE key.
+Bootstrap columns made it possible to format the page in a user-friendly and logical way.

 ## User Story